membrane/api-gateway/cli/examples/validation/json-schema/README.txt

 1. Go to the directory examples/validation/json-schema.

-2. Start router.bat or router.sh.
+2. Start service-proxy.bat or service-proxy.sh.

 3. Look at schema2000.json and compare the schema to good2000.json and bad2000.json .